zenmonkeykstop/qubes-doc.rtd/user/security-in-qubes/yubi-key.rst

 You can use a YubiKey to enhance Qubes user authentication, for example to mitigate risk of someone snooping the password.
-This can also slightly improve security when you have a `USB keyboard </doc/device-handling-security/#security-warning-on-usb-input-devices>`__.
+This can also slightly improve security when you have a :ref:`USB keyboard <user/security-in-qubes/device-handling-security:security warning on usb input devices>`.

 Challenge-response mode
 =======================